 Who Can Be A W1AW/0 Portable Approved Operator?If you wish to be one of the official W1AW/0 authorized operators for Iowa, contact the Iowa VOTA Coordinator: Bruce Dagel WB0GAG, at email@example.com.
 When approved, you may, subject to the coordinator’s approval, select any available two-hour operating time slot for the band and mode (SSB, CW, Digital) of your choice, except operation on 12 Meters, 17 Meters, 30 Meters, 60 Meters, 630 Meters, and 2190 Meters is prohibited.

 Approved operators must use an approved electronic logging program capable of creating an ADIF file.
-Email your completed logs to email@example.com within 48 hours of your final time slot.
+Upload your completed logs using the VOTA Log upload system within 48 hours of your final time slot.

 All approved W1AW/0 operators are expected to observe all FCC regulations, including only operating on frequencies allocated to their license class and at permitted power levels.
 Violators, may The Old Man be merciful, will be Wouff Honged!